1922 regnal list of Ethiopia: Zagwe Dynasty

-This dynasty was of Agaw descent and assumed power after the end of the Aksumite line.
-In Ethiopian tradition they are not considered to be descendants of Solomon and are therefore considered illegitimate, being omitted from some regnal lists altogether.
+This dynasty was of Agaw descent and assumed power after the Aksumite line ended.
+In Ethiopian tradition, they are not considered to be descendants of Solomon and are therefore considered illegitimate, being omitted from some regnal lists altogether.
 Ghelawdewos Araia disagreed with the idea that the Zagwe kings were usurpers and instead argued that they "continued the material and spiritual culture" of Axum.
-Sergew Hable Selassie noted that lists of Zagwe kings often fall into three categories he called the "short", "long" and "longer" versions which contain 5, 9, 11 or 16 names.
-The total time period of the Zagwe dynasty ranges from 143 to 354 years according to these different lists.
+Sergew Hable Selassie noted that lists of Zagwe kings often fall into three categories, which he called the "short", "long", and "longer" versions, which contain 5, 9, 11, or 16 names.
+The total duration of the Zagwe dynasty ranges from 143 to 354 years across these lists.
 The 1922 list uses the "long" version with 11 names and totals 333 years for this dynasty.

-Carlo Conti Rossini theorised the Zagwe dynasty was founded shortly before 1150 as opposed to an earlier 10th century date.
+Carlo Conti Rossini theorized that the Zagwe dynasty was founded shortly before 1150, rather than in the 10th century.
 James Bruce theorized that five kings of this dynasty were Jewish and descendants of Gudit, while the other six kings were Christians and originated from Lasta.
 Bruce specifically named Tatadim, Jan Seyum, Germa Seyum, Harbai and Mairari as the "Pagan" or Jewish kings, while Mara Takla Haymanot, Kedus Harbe, Yetbarak, Lalibela, Yemrehana Krestos and Na'akueto La'ab (in these chronological orders) were Christians.

 One tradition claims that Na'akueto La'ab abdicated the throne in favour of Yekuno Amlak.
-If this was the case, then, according to a theory by Budge, the dynasty may have continued to claim the title of Negus until c.
-1330, with their descendants governing Lasta for centuries after this.
+If this were the case, then, according to Budge's theory, the dynasty may have continued to claim the title of Negus until c.
+1330, with their descendants governing Lasta for centuries thereafter.

 The following list includes seven consecutive kings ruling for 40 years each.
-This is also reported in other regnal lists, although there is no confirmed proof that these seven kings ruled for these exact number of years.
+This is also reported in other regnal lists, although there is no definitive evidence that these seven kings ruled for exactly this number of years.
 The suspiciously round numbers given for their reign lengths suggest certain gaps in Ethiopia's history that were filled in by extending the reigns of the Zagwe kings.
 See Zagwe regnal lists for more information on the alternate lines of succession for this dynasty.